lvstross/mathisi/README.md

 ```

 ## Set Up
-1. import or run the /db.sql file in your database to set up the default app.
+1. import or run the /db.sql file in your database to set up the authentication tables if authentications is desired.
 2. Change the database configurations in the 'App/Config.php' file.
-3. Run Composer
+3. Run Composer and NPM
 ```bash
 ~ composer install
 ~ npm install